Zaprogramiacz/MobileDevDiary/content/posts/my-wwdc-2017-scholarship-submission/index.md

 I hope you found it interesting!

-If you enjoy the topic don't forget to follow me on one of my social media or via RSS feed to keep up to speed. 🚀
+If you enjoy the topic don't forget to follow me on one of my social media - [LinkedIn](https://www.linkedin.com/in/maciej-gomolka/), [X](https://twitter.com/gomolka_maciej) or via [RSS](https://www.mobiledevdiary.com/index.xml) feed to keep up to speed. 🚀